 Management's mortgage schedule has been separately validated through agreement to the origination documentation on a sample basis in prior years.
-As no new mortgages have been written, this audited schedule has been validated year on year to identify any inappropriate changes.
+As no new mortgages have been written, this audited schedule has been validated year on year by agreeing the outstanding principal balances to system reports in order to identify any inappropriate changes.